 Today’s Cubs Birthdays (September 15)

 Hardtke got a cup of coffee with the Cubs during their playoff season of 1998.
 He played a little third base and outfield during his brief stay, and hit .238.
-Before coming to the Cubs he got a similarly brief shot with the Mets, but most of his career was spent in the minors.
+Before coming to the Cubs, he got a similarly brief shot with the Mets.
+Most of his career was spent in the minors.
 He also played one season in Japan.

 Lennon once hit 64 homers in a season in the minor leagues, but he only hit one in the big leagues, and it came for the Cubs against his favorite boyhood team, the Brooklyn Dodgers.
 Lennon was injured frequently (arm, ankle), and never really got a chance at a regular big league job.
-Unfortunately, he couldn’t adjust to the pinch hitting role, and hit only .165.
+Unfortunately, he couldn’t adjust to the pinch-hitting role, and hit only .165.
+He later played in Venezuela and Puerto Rico.
 His nickname was Archie.

 The lefty started and relieved for the Cubs, posting four complete games, nine saves, and 23 wins over three seasons.
 Davis was a junkballer, who threw everything from a screwball to a knuckler.
-In his last season with the team, he struck out four batters in one innning.
+In his last season with the team, he struck out four batters in one inning, making him one of only a handful of players to ever accomplish that feat.
 The Cubs traded him to the Cardinals after the 1956 season along with Hobie Landrith, Sam Toothpick Jones, and Eddie Miksus.
 This Jim Davis is no relation to the Jim Davis who draws the Garfield comic strip.